15 Project 4 - Developing an image filter

 }

-Having this function at hand, we can apply it over our context object, and also, over the buffer object that we have created in the previous section to hold the decoded pixel data of the image:
+Having this function at hand, we can apply it over our context object, and also, over the buffer object that we have allocated in the previous section to hold the decoded pixel data of the image:

 try read_data_to_buffer(ctx, buffer[0..]);